-14.1 POMC, PCSK1, and LEPR Deficiency
+14.2 POMC, PCSK1, and LEPR Deficiency (Adults and Pediatric Patients Aged 6 Years and Older)

-The safety and efficacy of IMCIVREE for chronic weight management in adult and pediatric patients 6 years of age and older with obesity due to POMC, PCSK1, or LEPR deficiency were assessed in 2 identically designed, 1-year, open-label studies, each with an 8-week, double-blind withdrawal period.
+The safety and efficacy of IMCIVREE for weight reduction in adults and pediatric patients 6 years of age and older with obesity due to POMC, PCSK1, or LEPR deficiency were assessed in 2 identically designed, 1-year, open-label studies, each with an 8-week, double-blind withdrawal period.

-- Study 1 (NCT02896192) enrolled patients aged 6 years and above with obesity and genetically confirmed or suspected POMC or PCSK1 deficiency. - Study 2 (NCT03287960) enrolled patients aged 6 years and above with obesity and genetically confirmed or suspected LEPR deficiency.
+- Study 2 (NCT02896192) enrolled patients aged 6 years and above with obesity and genetically confirmed or suspected POMC or PCSK1 deficiency. - Study 3 (NCT03287960) enrolled patients aged 6 years and above with obesity and genetically confirmed or suspected LEPR deficiency.

-The studies enrolled patients with homozygous or presumed compound heterozygous pathogenic, likely pathogenic variants, or VUS for either the POMC or PCSK1 genes (Study 1) or the LEPR gene (Study 2).
+The studies enrolled patients with homozygous or presumed compound heterozygous pathogenic, likely pathogenic variants, or VUS for either the POMC or PCSK1 genes (Study 2) or the LEPR gene (Study 3).
 In both studies, the local genetic testing results were centrally confirmed using Sanger sequencing.
 Patients with double heterozygous variants in 2 different genes were not eligible for treatment with IMCIVREE.
 In both studies, adult patients had a body mass index (BMI) of \geq 30 kg/m2.
 Weight in pediatric patients was \geq 95th percentile using growth chart assessments.

-IMCIVREE dose titration occurred over a 2- to 12-week period, followed by a 10-week, open-label treatment period with IMCIVREE.
+IMCIVREE dose titration occurred over a 2- to 12-week period, followed by a 10-week, openlabel treatment period with IMCIVREE.
 Patients who achieved at least a 5-kilogram weight loss (or at least 5% weight loss if baseline body weight was <100 kg) at the end of the open-label treatment period continued into a double-blind withdrawal period lasting 8 weeks, including 4 weeks of IMCIVREE followed by 4 weeks of placebo (investigators and patients were blinded to this sequence).
 Following the withdrawal sequence, patients re-initiated treatment with IMCIVREE at their therapeutic dose for up to 32 weeks.

-Efficacy analyses were conducted in 21 patients (10 in Study 1 and 11 in Study 2) who had completed at least 1 year of treatment at the time of a prespecified data cutoff.
-Six additional patients enrolled in the studies (4 in Study 1 and 2 in Study 2) who had not yet completed 1 year of treatment at the time of the cutoff were not included in the efficacy analyses.
+Efficacy analyses were conducted in 21 patients (10 in Study 2 and 11 in Study 3) who had completed at least 1 year of treatment at the time of a prespecified data cutoff.
+Six additional patients enrolled in the studies (4 in Study 2 and 2 in Study 3) who had not yet completed 1 year of treatment at the time of the cutoff were not included in the efficacy analyses.

-Of the 21 patients included in the efficacy analysis in Studies 1 and 2, 62% were adults and 38% were pediatric patients aged 16 years or younger.
+Of the 21 patients included in the efficacy analysis in Studies 2 and 3, 62% were adults and 38% were pediatric patients aged 16 years or younger.

-- In Study 1, 50% of patients were female, 70% were White, and the median BMI was 40 kg/m^2 (range: 26.6-53.3) at baseline. - In Study 2, 73% of patients were female, 91% were White, and the median BMI was 46.6 kg/m2 (range: 35.8-64.6) at baseline.
+- In Study 2, 50% of patients were female, 70% were White, and the median BMI was 40 kg/m2 (range: 26.6-53.3) at baseline. - In Study 3, 73% of patients were female, 91% were White, and the median BMI was 46.6 kg/m2 (range: 35.8-64.6) at baseline.